 7) X-Men III: The Last Stand ***

-Most people consider this to be one of the worst movies in the series.
+Most people consider this to be the worst movie in the series.
 How else to explain a film that kills off major characters while they are off-screen?
 The explanation is in the director… Brett Ratner.
-This guy was never a good filmmaker, although he did get lucky s few times, (mainly with the first two Rush Hour movies.)
+This guy was never a good filmmaker, although he did get lucky a few times, (mainly with the first two Rush Hour movies.)
 Here, he’s working off the ideas of Matthew Vaughn, who wrote a lot of this before leaving the project.
-And some of them actually work.
+And some of those ideas, even in Ratner’s hands, actually work.
 The mutant cure in a weaponized dart is kind of cool.
-So is the scene of Magneto hijacking a convoy.
-And the climax which first features the moving of the Golden Gate Bridge and later features a fight on Ellis Island is pretty cool, just for its locations alone.
+So is the scene of Magneto hijacking a convoy while it’s traveling on a highway.
+And the climax which first features the moving of the Golden Gate Bridge and later features a fight on Alcatraz Island is pretty cool, just for its locations alone.
 Not great, and definitely the B movie of the series, this one is still kind of fun.

 8.)
 Dark Phoenix ***

-Much better than Apocalypse, (the movie that preceded this one in the series,) there are plenty of cool ideas here, including a space shuttle mission where character use their powers in combination with each other to perform a rescue mission.
-This movie shows us the version of Magneto’s Brotherhood for the reboot series (finally,) and gives us more villainous mutants, (somehow we haven’t gotten any new ones since First Class gave us Emma Frost and Hazazel.)
-But the movie goes way too heavy on computer generated effects instead of action fights and the Jean Grey – Dark Phoenix storyline, about her being so all powerful that she can’t control it and kills people, isn’t all that interesting.
+Much better than Apocalypse, (the movie that preceded this one in the series,) there are plenty of cool ideas here, including a space shuttle mission where character use their powers in combination with each other to perform a daring rescue.
+This movie shows us the version of Magneto’s Brotherhood for the reboot series (finally,) and gives us more villainous mutants.
+But the movie goes way too heavy on computer generated effects instead of action fights.
+Plus, the Jean Grey – Dark Phoenix storyline, (about her being so all powerful that she can’t control it and kills people,) isn’t all that interesting.
 For one thing, we already got it in X-Men III, and while that movie isn’t very highly regarded, it’s also not as terrible as everyone seems to think.
 There was no reason to do this story again when they could have easily picked another from the comics, and preferably one that we hadn’t seen before.